Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it 'Return the full dossier for a watch item' and explains what a watch item is.
-It distinguishes from sibling tools by mentioning pairing with list_watch_items for discovery.
+The description clearly states the tool's purpose: 'Return the full dossier for a watch item.'
+It specifies the resource (watch item) and the action (return dossier).
+The description also distinguishes from siblings by mentioning pairing with list_watch_items for discovery, making the purpose precise and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.